 The digital route service allows for automatic distribution of nautical information to support transport safety for seagoing voyages.
-To ensure maritime safety reference routes have been quality-assured by marine pilots, Vessel Traffic Services, the Aids to Navigation service and the Pilot Exemption Certificate unit in the Norwegian Coastal Administration (NCA), and The Norwegian Mapping Authority’s Hydrographic Service.
+To ensure maritime safety reference routes have been quality-assured by marine pilots, Vessel Traffic Services, the Aids to Navigation service, the Pilot Exemption Certificate unit in the Norwegian Coastal Administration (NCA), and The Norwegian Mapping Authority’s Hydrographic Service.
 The digital route service aims to prevent unfavorable route selection and unforeseen problems due to a lack of related information for the voyage.

 Free of Charge

 The Digital Route Service is free of charge for commercial shipping, as part of the NCA's efforts to streamline and digitize maritime services for the facilitation of maritime transport.

 The NCA encourages mariners to send feedback to ensure optimal service for mariners.
 Please send your feedback to firstname.lastname@example.org